BBackJK/gaeddal_api/README.md

 This is **Rest API** for service that named "Gaeddal" of Team DDD.

-It is not finished yet. so I have not used a docker yet

 # Getting Started

 This api service architecture is Node.js, Express.js, MySQL and es6.